parastard/oidc-debugger/README.md

 - This is a developer tool—don’t expose publicly without hardening.
 - Secrets are not stored client-side; avoid committing them.
+- Decoded tokens are displayed locally in your browser.
+Avoid pasting tokens into untrusted tools.
 - For production exposure, add TLS, stricter headers (Helmet/CSP), rate limiting, auth in front, and logging redaction.

 ## Troubleshooting